TomDDG/ZXPicoIF2Lite/README.md

 As of v0.2 the interface has ZXC2 compatibility allowing bank paging, turning off of the ROM and locking the paging.
 Full details of Paul's ZXC2 design and how it works can be found on [Paul Farrow's website](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_ZXC2.htm).
 Below is a quick summary of how I've implemented it using the Pico:

-When in ZXC compatibility mode, the Pico will scan each ROM address memory request.
+When in ZXC2 compatibility mode, the Pico will scan each ROM address memory request.
 If the memory request is in the top 64bytes (`0x3fc0-0x3fff`) the Pico will do one of the following:
 - If address bit 5 is on (1) the Pico will prevent further paging, basically locking the interface.
 This lock cannot be reversed via software and needs the user (reset) button pressing.
 Note you can still get into the ROM swap menu by pressing and holding the user button, this simply stops the software paging from working.
 - If address bit 4 is on (1) the Pico will page out the interface ROM paging in the Spectrum ROM
 - If address bit 4 is off (0) the Pico will page in the interface ROM, paging out the Spectrum ROM
 - Address bits 0-3 are used to determine which ROM to page in, 0 is ROM 0, 5 is ROM 5 etc...
 I've set-up the Pico to mimic a 128k EPROM which allows for 8 banks/pages.
-  - To use this you need to create a single ROM binary with all the ROMs you want to swap in/out using the ZXC commands.
+  - To use this you need to create a single ROM binary with all the ROMs you want to swap in/out using the ZXC2 commands.
   - The Spectrum 128k emulator ROM on Paul's website is a 32kB or 48kB ROM as an example.
 You don't need to split this into 2 or 3 16kB ROMs, just load the whole thing.

 Currently supports normal and ZXC2 cartridges only.
 ZX2 compatibility was tested with [Spectrum ROM Tester](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_ROM_Tester.htm), [Spectrum 128k Emulator (with & without IF1)](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spectrum_128.htm) and [Spanish 128k Emulator](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_Spanish_128.htm)